SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 04 November, 2022 at 15:38:14
+# Last Refreshed - 04 November, 2022 at 18:39:10
-The Latest Activity was a VirtualRide -
+The Latest Activity was a Ride -

-<b>Zwift - Pace Partner Ride: Castle to Castle in Makuri Islands with Maria</b>
+<b>Whilst the sun was still up</b>

-which happened on 03 November, 2022 at 16:36:03
+which happened on 04 November, 2022 at 15:41:58

-Which is 0 years, 0 months, 0 days, 23 hours and 2 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 2 hours and 57 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/8063339610
+You can see it here https://www.strava.com/activities/8067854250

 ## Number of Rides
 How many rides have I done each year?